It is a pleasure doing hummingbird paintings of God's flying jewels.

 I was wondering what kind of hummingbird to paint next and I had a vision of a female hummingbird flying up to a petunia flower.

-for His gifts and ideas.
+for His ideas.
 So here came Lady's Eye-view.

 This painting and the previous painting are done on textured claybord which adsorbs the paint into the panel making the colors softer than when done on a smooth claybord.